 Respondents to the Game Take Survey were post-stratified on the basis of whether or not they had purchased special licenses or stamps, to reduce the effect of nonresponse bias on estimates (see Shope 1985).
 In 2001, combination license holders were added to those purchasing additional stamps.
-Response rates for combination license holders were calculated by identifying combination license holders based on license stamps letters from the survey file and their response or nonreponse to the survey.
+Response rates for combination license holders were calculated by identifying combination license holders based on license stamps letters from the survey file and their response or nonresponse to the survey.
 Nonresponse bias for the Furtaker Survey was not corrected.

-I estimated (by species) total harvest, number of participants, hunter-days, and harvest per 100 hunter-days based on 1,015,572 general hunting licenses sold for the Game Take Survey, and 22,454 furtaker licenses sold for the Furtaker Survey.
+I estimated (by species) total harvest, number of participants, hunter-days, and harvest per 100 hunter-days based on 959,093 general hunting licenses sold for the Game Take Survey, and 23,941 furtaker licenses sold for the Furtaker Survey.
 I estimated trends over time using Pearson product-moment correlation coefficients.

-In addition to the harvest and participation estimates, bobcat and fisher sightings by archery and firearms deer hunters and spring turkey hunters were added to monitor distribution and range of these species.
+In addition to the harvest and participation estimates, bobcat and fisher sightings by archery and firearms deer hunters and spring turkey hunters were added in 2001-02 to the Game Take Survey, to monitor distribution and range of these species.
+In 2005-06, bobcat and fisher sightings by bear hunters during the regular season were also added.
 These results are presented in furtaker and bobcat population and management reports.
-Eight questions were also added to assess hunter support for a number of proposals.